RobertBarachini/git-vault-template/README.md

 > NOTE: Instructions assume that you are running any commands from the root directory of the repository unless otherwise specified.

 > NOTE: Scripts within the vault may not retain proper permissions if the vault is copied to a Windows machine.
 This is a known issue and may be addressed in the future (custom permission lists).
-To avoid messing up Linux file permissions on Windows, run `git config core.fileMode false` in the main and vault repositories on Windows.
+To avoid messing up Linux file permissions on Windows, run `git config --global core.fileMode false` to disable Git from tracking file permissions.

 # Template setup